 The thyroid gland is a small butterfly-shaped gland located at the base of your neck, just below your Adam’s apple.
-It produces thyroid hormone, which helps to regulate your body’s metabolism in many different ways.
+It produces thyroid hormone, which helps regulate your body’s metabolism in many ways.

-Symptoms to Thyroid Dysfunction
+Symptoms of Thyroid Dysfunction

 Excessive production of thyroid hormone (hyperthyroidism) can cause: